Lyphard: Stud record

 Retired after the end of the 1972 racing season, Lyphard was sent to stand at stud at the Haras d'Etreham near Bayeux in Normandy.
 There, his offspring included the filly Durtal (foaled 1974), who won the Cheveley Park Stakes, plus the colt Pharly (1974), who won several important races in France, including the Group One Prix de la Forêt, Prix Lupin and Prix du Moulin de Longchamp.

 Madame Wertheimer died in 1974.
-In 1978, Lyphard was sent to stand at Gainsway Farm in Lexington, Kentucky, where he became famous as the sire of a number of important horses.
+In 1978, Lyphard was sent to stand at Gainesway Farm in Lexington, Kentucky, where he became famous as the sire of a number of important horses.
 In all, he produced 115 graded stakes race winners, including: